 For The HoneyBaked Ham Co. of Georgia, sales of its food products spike around holidays such as Easter, Thanksgiving and Christmas.
-And as the company processes all those orders, storage demand
+And as the company processes all those orders, storage demand increases, which can create a headache for the IT team.

 Those spikes prompted the company to overhaul its storage system after Easter 2012.
 HoneyBaked Ham installed a midrange Hewlett-Packard (HP) 3PAR F400 Storage Server array to replace a Hitachi Data Systems (HDS) AMS 200 array and direct-attached storage.